-For more information on our Powering Progress strategy, see section “Our strategy”.
+For more information on our Powering Progress strategy.

 Sustainability reporting boundary and guidelines

-We use certain guidelines to inform our reporting on sustainability issues: As a member of the World Business Council for Sustainable Development, we support the organisation’s updated criteria for membership from 2022, which include requirements for corporate transparency.
+- As a member of the World Business Council for Sustainable Development, we support its updated criteria for membership from 2022, which include requirements for corporate transparency.

-- We report in line with guidelines developed by IPIECA, the global oil and gas association for advancing environmental and social performance across the energy transition.
+- Our reporting is informed by guidelines developed by Ipieca, the global oil and gas association for advancing environmental and social performance across the energy transition.

-- In the “Climate change and energy transition” section of this Report, we set out our climate-related financial disclosures consistent with all of the recommendations and recommended disclosures of the Task Force on Climate-related Financial Disclosures (TCFD).
+- In the “Our journey to net zero” section of this Report, we set out our climate-related financial disclosures consistent with all the recommendations and recommended disclosures of the Task Force on Climate-related Financial Disclosures (TCFD).